LUMA

 • Broadcasting: Dimensions of size 1 expand to match larger operands (like NumPy)

-A pattern placement on a track's timeline.
+A pattern placement on a score's timeline.
 Defines when a pattern plays, its stacking order, blend mode, and argument values.

 Blend Mode